ibm-vpc/terraform-provider-ibm/website/docs/r/is_snapshot.html.markdown

 ## Argument reference
 Review the argument references that you can specify for your resource.

+- `clones` - (Optional, List) The list of zones to create a clone of this snapshot.
 - `name` - (Optional, String) The name of the snapshot.
 - `resource_group` - (Optional, Forces new resource, String) The resource group ID where the snapshot is to be created
 - `source_volume` - (Required, Forces new resource, String) The unique identifier for the volume for which snapshot is to be created.